top of page

 PhD candidate

-Emil studied medical biology, and now works on his PhD project entitled: Solving the Unsolved – Integrated DNA and RNA Analysis to Unravel the Causes of Primary Immunodeficiencies.
+Emil studied medical biology in Nijmegen and joined the group in 2021 to work on a PhD project entitled: Solving the Unsolved – Integrated DNA and RNA Analysis to Unravel the Causes of Primary Immunodeficiencies.
+His work focuses on exome and genome analyses in IEI patients and the application of (long read) RNA sequencing to understand the human immune response in healthy individuals and IEI patients.

 Simon.jpg